tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji-radicals.md

 For each radical that you want to learn, you need to know what Japanese people call it before you make a card.
+For a comprehensive list of radicals visit [部首一覧](https://kanjitisiki.com/busyu/).

 In Japanese,
 radicals are primarily mentioned when people explain how to write kanji.